Ancient Assini - Kastraki

-Assini is just a few kilometers away from Nafplio (10 km) near the tourist Tolo and close to Drepano.
-During the ottoman period the village was called "Tzeferaga" by Tzeffers Aga, who was the commander of the region.
-In 1902 renamed in Assini, from ancient name of Assini, ruins of which, are preserved on the beach Kastraki (or Paliokastro just before Tolo).
+Assini is just a few kilometers away from Nafplio (10 km) near the touristic Tolo and close to Drepano village.
+During the ottoman period, the village was called "Tzeferaga" by Tzeffers Aga, who was the commander of the region.
+In 1902 it was renamed Assini, from the ancient name of Assini, ruins of which are preserved on the Kastraki beach (or Paliokastro, situated just before Tolo).
 You can also see the Acropolis of Assini.

 From the zenith to nadir

-In the Mycenaean era Assini was a great town and it was the grand port of Mycenae.
-700 BC was plundered by the Argious who the only that they left behind was the temple of Apollo Pythaea.
-After that the residents of Assini left their land and became settlers in Messinia.
+In the Mycenaean era Assini was a great town, since it was the grand port of Mycenae.
+In 700 BC was plundered by the Argious, who the only thing they left behind was the temple of Apollo Pythaea.
+After that, the residents of Assini left their land and became settlers in Messinia.

 Once upon a time, there was Assini

-In Barbunas hill you can see the famous caves where they say that it was hidden the king of Assini, when the enemies chased him.
-It is said that as the soldiers were looking for him, an officer watching prevented one soldier to look for him in the caves assumming thet if the king went to that way the webs of the spiders would have gone.
+In Barbunas hill you can see the famous caves, where they say that the king of Assini was hidden, when the enemies chased him.
+It is said that as the soldiers were looking for him, an officer watching prevented one soldier to look for him in the caves assuming that if the king went to that way, the webs of the spiders would have gone.
 So the spiders saved the king!

 Did you know that?

-Our famous poet Giorgos Seferis refered to Assini in his poem "The King of Assini".
+Our famous poet Giorgos Seferis referred to Assini in his poem "The King of Assini".

 Every day: 08:30 - 16:00

-2€ for students outside EU and citizens EU over 65 people
+2€ for students outside EU and EU citizens over 65 years old.